timescale/docs/api/create_hypertable.md

 hypertables are described in the [add_dimension](/hypertable/add_dimension/) section.

 ### Troubleshooting
-If your primary key doesn't contain all your partitioning columns, you might get an error like this:
+If your `PRIMARY KEY` or `UNIQUE` constraint doesn't contain all your partitioning columns, you might get an error like this:

 ```
-ERROR: cannot create a unique index without the column "<column_name>" (used in partitioning)
+ERROR: cannot create a unique index without the column "<COLUMN_NAME>" (used in
+partitioning)
 ```

-To fix this error, add the time column and the partitioning_column to your primary key, and try creating the hypertable again.
+To fix this error, add the `time_column` and the `partitioning_column` to your `PRIMARY KEY` or `UNIQUE` constraint, and try creating the hypertable again.